-Explore the University’s Robust Research Computing ResourcesThe upcoming series of Computing Colloquies is designed to help campus researchers identify and make the most of the diverse array of campus computing resources available at Syracuse University.
+These series of Computing Colloquies are designed to help campus researchers identify and make the most of the diverse array of campus computing resources available at Syracuse University.
 All faculty, students, and staff conducting, planning, or supporting research activities at Syracuse University are invited to the sessions.

-Duncan Brown, a world-renowned expert in gravitational wave astronomy and astrophysics, provided an overview of how OrangeGrid and Crush Computing infrastructure directly supported the multinational Laser Interferometer Gravitational-Wave Observatory (LIGO) and its discovery of gravitational waves.
+Duncan Brown, Inaugural Charles Brightman Endowed Professor of Physics Department of Physics at Syracuse University and a world-renowned expert in gravitational wave astronomy and astrophysics, provided an overview of how OrangeGrid and Crush Computing infrastructure directly supported the multinational Laser Interferometer Gravitational-Wave Observatory (LIGO) and its discovery of gravitational waves.

-Michael Fudge conducted a deep-dive tour providing the scoop on Hadoop.
+Michael Fudge, Assistant Professor of Practice of Data Science at the School of Information Studies conducted a deep-dive tour providing the scoop on Hadoop.
 Hadoop is a highly modular collection of software applications, libraries and API’s allowing for distributed storage and processing of large data sets.
 Mike is building out a Hadoop cluster here on campus to support BigData environments, with the latest tools and technologies for use by researchers and faculty.

 On April 18 Chihwa (Duke) Kao conducted a deep-dive exploration of MatLab, with an eye toward demonstrating how it supports his research in econometrics, continuous time stochastic models, and financial markets.
 MatLab is a multi-paradigm numerical computing environment and fourth-generation programming language with around one million users in industry and academia from various engineering, science, and economics backgrounds.